The uniqueness theorem for Kasparov theory: On a generalized equivariant -group construction

 \begin{lemma} Let $\FC$ be a downward closed set of cocycle representations from $(A,\alpha)$ to $(\CM(B),\beta)$.
 Suppose that $\big( (\Phi,\IU), (\Psi,\IV) \big)$ is a $(\FC[0,1]; \alpha, \beta[0,1])$-Cuntz pair such that

 Define $(\psi,\Iv):=\ev_1\circ(\Psi,\IV)$.
-Then there exists a cocycle representation $(\kappa,\Ix)\in\FC$ such that $(\phi, \Iu) \oplus (\kappa, \Ix)$ and $(\psi,\Iv) \oplus (\kappa, \Ix)$ are operator homotopic. \end{lemma} \begin{proof} We apply the construction and argument of \cite[Notation 3.7, Lemma 3.8]{GabeSzabo25}.
+Then there exists a cocycle representation $(\kappa,\Ix)\in\FC$ such that $(\phi, \Iu) \oplus (\kappa, \Ix)$ and $(\psi,\Iv) \oplus (\kappa, \Ix)$ are operator homotopic. \end{lemma} \begin{proof} We apply the construction and argument as described in the statements of \cite[Notation 3.7, Lemma 3.8]{GabeSzabo25}.
 This gives a cocycle representation $(\kappa,\Ix)$ such that $(\phi, \Iu) \oplus (\kappa, \Ix)$ and $(\psi,\Iv) \oplus (\kappa, \Ix)$ are operator homotopic.
-Upon a close inspection of how $(\kappa,\Ix)$ is constructed there\footnote{This is admittedly quite lengthy to check when reading, but we omit the details here as this just comes from following the relevant steps outlined in \cite{GabeSzabo25} verbatim.}, this cocycle representation arises as a Cuntz sum of $(\phi,\Iu)$ and a composition of cocycle representations that is of the same form as in \autoref{lem:coc-rep-compositions}.
+Upon a close inspection of how $(\kappa,\Ix)$ is constructed there\footnote{This is admittedly quite lengthy to check when reading, but we appeal to the construction described in \cite[Notation 3.7]{GabeSzabo25} as-is.
+We omit the details here, as we would otherwise just copy content from this reference.
+Notably, the proof of ``Lemma 3.8'' therein is irrelevant for this discussion.}, this cocycle representation arises as a Cuntz sum of $(\phi,\Iu)$ and a composition of cocycle representations that is of the same form as in \autoref{lem:coc-rep-compositions}.
 To be more precise, if one starts with a representation $\theta_0: \CC[0,1]\to\CM(\CK(\CH))$ satisfying the conclusion of \cite[Theorem 2.15]{GabeSzabo25}, then one sets

 (as an ordinary direct sum) and

 (as a Cuntz sum).
 Let $(\chi,\Iy)$ be the cocycle representation that arises as a composition as in \autoref{lem:coc-rep-compositions} with these choices made.
 Evidently $(\Omega,\IX)\in\FC[0,1]$ and thus also $(\chi,\Iy)\in\FC$.
 The construction and conclusion of \cite[Notation 3.7, Lemma 3.8]{GabeSzabo25} then tells us that $(\kappa,\Ix)=(\phi,\Iu)\oplus(\chi,\Iy)\in\FC$ satisfies the desired property. \end{proof}